IT Service Management Strategies Every Startup Needs

 - Enough process to allow agility through automation.

-- Positive Customer Experience due to ease in which customers can engage.
+- Positive Customer Experience due to the ease with which customers can engage.